0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/generic-claim.md

 ```

 The data stored in the first position of the Index contains a reference to the schema of the claim.
 As defined in the `ageSchema`, the value age must be stored in the first index data slot while the second index data slot and the two value data slots are left empty.
 Other schemas may provide different rules on where to store the data.

-**The claim is a flexible and modular data primitive that can be used to represent any identity-related information**

 > The executable code can be found [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/issuer-protocol/main.go#L62)